AntonGagin/GSAS_USE/README.md

 ```r
 execfile('__apply_patch__.py')
 ```
 in a python command line interpreter.
-If everything correctly, the following message will be displayed
+If everything works correctly, the following message will be displayed

 ```r
 ### based on Diff, Match and Patch Library